systeminit/si/app/docs/src/tutorials/creating-components.md

 2. You should have your System Initiative workspace open in another window.

-This tutorial show you how to create and edit components and add functions to them.
+This tutorial shows you how to create components and add functions to them.
 It's focus is on introducing you to the user interface and various high level concepts.
-For deeper details, it will link to the reference guides.
+For deeper details on writing specific function types, [see the reference guides](../reference/index.md).

 :::tip